muthusathya1/myDSALearning/README.md

 # myDSALearning
-Mod Array
+Q1.
+Elements Removal
+Solved
+feature icon
+Using hints except Complete Solution is Penalty free now Use Hint
 Problem Description

-You are given a large number in the form of a array A of size N where each element denotes a digit of the number.
-You are also given a number B. You have to find out the value of A % B and return it.
+Given an integer array A of size N. You can remove any element from the array in one operation.
+The cost of this operation is the sum of all elements in the array present before this operation.

+Find the minimum cost to remove all elements from the array.

 Problem Constraints

-1 <= N <= 105
-0 <= Ai <= 9
+0 <= N <= 1000
-1 <= B <= 109
+1 <= A[i] <= 103

 Input Format

-The first argument is an integer array A.
+First and only argument is an integer array A.
-The second argument is an integer B.

 Output Format

-Return a single integer denoting the value of A % B.
+Return an integer denoting the total cost of removing all elements from the array.

 Example Input

 Input 1:

-A = [1, 4, 3]
+ A = [2, 1]
-B = 2
 Input 2:

-A = [4, 3, 5, 3, 5, 3, 2, 1]
+ A = [5]
-B = 47

 Example Output

 Output 1:

-1
+ 4
 Output 2:

-20
+ 5

 Example Explanation

 Explanation 1:

-143 is an odd number so 143 % 2 = 1.
+ Given array A = [2, 1]
+ Remove 2 from the array => [1].
+Cost of this operation is (2 + 1) = 3.
+ Remove 1 from the array => [].
+Cost of this operation is (1) = 1.
+ So, total cost is = 3 + 1 = 4.
 Explanation 2:

-43535321 % 47 = 20
+ There is only one element in the array.
+So, cost of removing is 5.